bdragon300/go-asyncapi/README.md

 *Major version* release typically introduces the breaking changes.
 You may need to regenerate the code, to fix your projects that uses it or to change the tool command line.
 E.g. **1.4.0 &rarr; 2.0.0**.

+*Note, that the project major version 0 (0.x.x) is considered unstable*

 ## FAQ

-### Why do I need another third-party codegen tool?
-We have already the [official generator](https://github.com/asyncapi/generator)
+### Why do I need another codegen tool?
+We already have the [official generator](https://github.com/asyncapi/generator)

-**Long story short**: this one provides more features and protocols, and it has written in Go.
+**TLDR**: `go-asyncapi` provides more features, and it's written in Go.

-The official generator is quite specific for many cases.
-At the moment, it produces the Go code bound with the Watermill framework, but not everyone uses the Watermill in their projects.
+The official generator is quite specific for many use cases.
+At the moment, it produces the Go code bound with the [Watermill](https://watermill.io/) framework, but not everyone uses the Watermill in their projects.
+Moreover, a project may have a fixed set of dependencies, for example, due to the security policies in the company.

-Also, it supports only the AMQP protocol.
+Also, the official generator supports only the AMQP protocol.

 Instead, `go-asyncapi`:

-* produces framework-agnostic code with the standard Go library as single dependency.
+* produces framework-agnostic code.
 * supports more
   [protocols](https://bdragon300.github.io/go-asyncapi/docs/features#protocols) and more specific AsyncAPI entities, such as bindings, correlation ids, server variables, etc.
-* contains the pluggable minimal clients for all supported protocols based on popular libraries.
+* has built-in clients for all supported protocols based on popular libraries, that may be used in the generated code.
-* written in Go, so no need to have node.js or Docker or similar tools to run the generator.
+* is written in Go, so no need to have node.js or Docker or similar tools to run the generator.
+* can produce IaC files and build the no-code client application.

 *Another reason is that I don't know JavaScript well.
-And I'm not sure that if we want to support all AsyncAPI features, the existing template would not be rewritten from the ground.*
+And I'm not sure that if we want to support all AsyncAPI features, the existing templates would not be rewritten from the ground.*

-### How can I customize the generated code templates?
+### How to contribute?

-`go-asyncapi` has many ways to customize the generated code, see the command line flags and `x-` fields description.

-However, unlike the more common approach for other codegen tools that use templates, the `go-asyncapi` uses the [jennifer](https://github.com/dave/jennifer) library.
-This approach is less customizable by user, but more flexible.
-It's easier to make support of AsyncAPI specification more complete this way and to deal with complex documents with plenty of interlinked objects.

-But still, user template support in some reduced form is a planned feature.
+Just open an issue or a pull request in the [GitHub repository](https://github.com/bdragon300/go-asyncapi)

 ## Alternatives